matrix-org/matrix-spec-proposals/proposals/2858-Multiple-SSO-Identity-Providers.md

 except would allow the server to forward the user directly to the correct IdP.

-For the case of backwards compatibility the existing endpoint is to remain, and if the server supports multiple SSO IDPs it should offer the user a page which lets them choose between the available IdP options as a fallback.
+For the case of backwards compatibility the existing endpoint is to remain, and if the server supports multiple SSO IdPs it should offer the user a page which lets them choose between the available IdP options as a fallback.

+### Notes on user-interactive auth

-For the case of User Interactive Auth the server would just give the standard SSO flow option without any identity_providers as there is no method for a client to choose an idp within that flow at this time nor is it as essential.
+For the case of User Interactive Auth the server would just give the standard SSO flow option without any `identity_providers` as there is no method for a client to choose an IdP within that flow at this time nor is it as essential.

 ## Potential issues